cerbos/cerbos-sdk-php/README.md

 }
 ```

-# Changes from `v0.1.x`
+# Upgrading from `v0.1.x`

-This part of the `README.md` describes the changes made between PHP SDK `v0.1.x` version and this version.

-Since `v0.1.x` version(s) used HTTP API and this version use the gRPC API, there are a couple of steps to take.
+Newer versions of the library make use of gRPC libraries.
+This is in order to make the integration with Cerbos easier to manage.
+This change requires existing users of 0.1.x versions to perform some migration steps.

 ## gRPC

-`gRPC` extension required to be installed on the development and production environment.
+This library requires the `gRPC` extension to be installed.
+Follow the [instructions for your environment](https://cloud.google.com/php/grpc#installing_the_grpc_extension) to install the extension.

-There is a [nice guide](https://cloud.google.com/php/grpc) from Google describing how to download and enable the `gRPC`
-extension.

 ## Differences between SDK API v0.1.x

 ### PHP version requirements

-Due to some of the dependencies, the SDK only supports PHP `>=8.1`.
+The minimum supported version of PHP is `8.1`.

 ### Simpler `CerbosClientBuilder`

-Thanks to migration from HTTP API to the gRPC API, `CerbosClientBuilder` became much simpler.

-Now, `CerbosClientBuilder` only expects `hostname` as a parameter;
+`CerbosClientBuilder` is simpler and only expects `hostname` as a parameter.
 ```php
 $client = CerbosClientBuilder::newInstance("localhost:3593")
     ->withPlaintext(true)